Arborator/arborator-frontend/README.md

 Here is the running application: https://arboratorgrew.elizia.net/

-Don't hesitate to create an account to try it out
+Don't hesitate to create an account to try it out.

 ## Documentation